A SoulCycle Employee Was Fired 4 Weeks Into Maternity Leave. Now She’s Suing

 SoulCycle is being sued by a former employee for pregnancy discrimination, according to a complaint obtained by Refinery29 on Tuesday.
 The plaintiff is Jordan Kafenbaum, the former senior director of instructor programming and talent management at the company, who was fired on April 27, 2020, 32 days after giving birth, the complaint says.

 Kafenbaum is suing the cycling institution; its interim chief executive officer, Sunder Reddy; and its former chief people officer, Adrienne Gemperle.
-She says the organization is guilty of “blatant pregnancy discrimination and retaliation.”
+She says the organisation is guilty of “blatant pregnancy discrimination and retaliation.”

 Advertisement